Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 The ensuing settlements would make the size of the Floorgraphics case pale in comparison: $500 million for a major competitor called Valassis; another $125 million for Insignia, based in Minnesota.
 The latest, $280 million, was incurred just a year ago to cut short a class action lawsuit filed by News America's own clients, such as the soap manufacturer Dial and the ketchup giant H.J.
 Heinz.

-Executives at News Corp and News America declined to respond to a series of specific questions for this story.
-Jim Kennedy, News Corp's chief communications officer, provided a single sentence in response: "These cases involve matters going back decades, were settled without any admission of wrongdoing and for a fraction of what was sought by claimants."
+Executives at News Corp. and News America declined to respond to a series of specific questions for this story.
+Jim Kennedy, News Corp.'s chief communications officer, provided a single sentence in response: "These cases involve matters going back decades, were settled without any admission of wrongdoing and for a fraction of what was sought by claimants."

 London hacking revives interest

 The summer of 2011 resurrected the relevance of the Floorgraphics case, as its allegations echoed the mobile phone and computer hacking scandal in Murdoch's London tabloids.
-Celebrities, athletes, actors and politicians in the U.K. had been seen as fair game; the revelation that a dead girl's voicemail had been hacked by people on behalf of News Corp's Sunday tabloid News of the World turned what had been written off as sport into outrage.
+Celebrities, athletes, actors and politicians in the U.K. had been seen as fair game; the revelation that a dead girl's voicemail had been hacked by people on behalf of News Corp.'s Sunday tabloid News of the World turned what had been written off as sport into outrage.
 British politicians who had protected the Murdoch papers for years lined up to denounce them.

 The late David Carr, the New York Times media columnist, refocused attention on the Floorgraphics investigation in a pair of edgy pieces.